Write-Audit-Publish Pattern with Apache Iceberg on AWS using Branches

 Alrighty everything is set to start with the WAP implementation now i.e.

-- Production Table:
+Production Table: glue.nyc_tlc.yellow_taxi_trips

-- Source Data: data present in
+Source Data: data present in source_df

 WAP Implementation